CesiumGS/3d-tiles/README.md

 * Trees of trees.
 A content type of `"3dtile"` is already planned and will allow conversion tools to chunk up a tileset into any number of tiles.json files that reference each other.
 * Moving subtree metadata to the tile payload instead of tiles.json.
 Each tile would have a header with, for example, the bounding volumes of each child, and perhaps grandchildren and so on.
 * Explicit tile layout like traditional tiling schemes (e.g., TMS's `z/y/x`).
 The challenge is that this implicitly assumes a spatial subdivision, where as 3D Tiles strive to be general enough to support quadtrees, octrees, k-d trees, and so on.

+#### How do I request the tiles for Level `n`?

+More generally, how do we support the use case for when the viewer is zoom in very close to terrain, for example, and we do not want to load all the parent tiles toward the root of the tree; instead, we want to skip right to the high-resolution tiles needed for the current 3D view?

+This 3D Tiles topic needs additional research, but the answer is basically the same as above: either the skeleton of the tree can be quickly traversed to find the desired tiles or an explicit layout scheme will be used for specific subdivisions.